Corsair K65 RGB MINI

 gaming performance: 4.2, based on 9 reviews

-Gaming performance was generally good, especially for FPS play and mouse space, though reviewers often said it felt like a normal responsive keyboard rather than a transformative one.
+Gaming performance was generally positive, especially for FPS use and mouse space, though some reviewers found it ordinary or less suitable for shortcut-heavy games.

 • 4.1